-B. Responsibilities
+C. Responsibilities

 Graduate Faculty members may serve as a Supervising Professor or internal Research Supervising Committee Member for students in the program or Track/Discipline with which they are appointed.
-(Approved at GFC, March 12, 2021)
+Graduate Faculty members may also serve as course directors and/or instructors for courses offered through the GSBS.